-This deployment assumes that you are using the following data stores:
+This deployment uses the following data stores:

-- An external DS instance as the AM configuration store. - A separate external DS instance as the AM identity store. - A MySQL repository as the IDM data store.
+- An external DS server as the AM configuration store and the AM identity store. - A MySQL repository as the IDM data store.

 The IDM End User UI is not supported in a platform deployment, as it does not support authentication through AM.